kkohbrok/draft-kohbrok-mls-leaf-operation-intents/draft-kohbrok-mls-leaf-operation-intents.md

 necessary.

-This can be a problem if an application wants to cleanly leave a group and immediately delete the associated group state, e.g., to erase the assocaited metadata.
-The deletion of the group state makes it impossible to for the client to re-send the proposal in case it's not covered by the next commit.
+This can be a problem if an application wants to cleanly leave a group and immediately delete the associated group state, e.g., to erase the associated metadata.
+The deletion of the group state makes it impossible for the client to re-send the proposal in case it's not covered by the next commit.
 Similarly, the client might be offline at the time and the group state might not be up-to-date.

-The LeafOperationIntent specified in this document allow a client to bind an intent to leave a group or update its own leaf to the leaf's current state.
-That intent can then be proposed by any party (e.g. an external sender) in an arbitrary epoch as long as the leaf doesn't change its state due to an update.
+The LeafOperationIntent specified in this document allows a client to bind an intent to leave a group to the leaf's current state.
+That intent can then be proposed by any party (e.g. an external sender) in any subsequent epoch, provided the leaf remains unchanged

+As users often have more than one client that needs to be removed from the group as part of the user leaving, the intent allows expanding the leaf operation to associated leaves.

 # LeafOperationIntent